aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-ole/_index.md

 ## Embedding Other File Types in Slides

 Besides Excel charts, Aspose.Slides for .NET allows you to embed other types of files in slides.
 For example, you can insert HTML, PDF, and ZIP files as objects into a slide.
-When a user double-clicks the inserted object, they get directed to select an appropriate program to open the object.
+When a user double-clicks the inserted object, this object will be run by registered program or they get directed to select an appropriate program to open the object.

 This sample code shows you how to embed HTML and ZIP in a slide: